At the First Coast YMCA, the safety and well-being of our members, staff, volunteers and participants has and always will be our top priority.

 Our COVID-19 safety decisions are made based on guidance from the CDC and local health experts, and after taking into consideration the many different populations that we serve, including children and high-risk individuals.

 Update – July 27: The Y’s COVID-19 Task Force will review the CDC’s new recommended guidance on masks and if a decision is made to adjust our policy, we will communicate the change with our staff, members, participants, volunteers and guests.

 As our policies continue to evolve, we will share any potential policy updates as quickly as it is safe and practical to do so.
 We appreciate everyone’s understanding and support to help us all stay healthy together!

 What to Expect at the Y

-The Y is implementing new stringent cleaning and disinfecting protocols throughout all areas of Y facilities and program sites.
-The Y only uses products on List N: Disinfectants for use against SARS-CoV-2 that meet the EPA’s criteria for use against the virus that causes COVID-19.
+- The Y will continue stringent cleaning and disinfecting protocols throughout all areas of Y facilities and program sites.

-We have installed an additional safety barrier at our branches to help stop the spread of COVID-19.
-The illustration below shows how this innovative UV technology works in our heating, ventilation and air conditioning system to reduce coronavirus and other micro-organisms:
+- We have also invested in an additional safety barrier at our branches to help stop the spread of COVID-19.
+The illustration below shows how this innovative UV technology works in our heating, ventilation and air conditioning system to reduce coronavirus and other micro-organisms.